 So they have to be good.
 Well written.
 They also have to be relevant and measurable.

-Also remember not to mix them up with your responsibilities.
+Remember not to mix them up with your responsibilities.
 I shared this and other tips as part of the tutorial introducing my favorite resume and CV template.

-So to help you think about how to write a great accomplishment statement, I thought I would illustrate an example for you.
+So, to help you think about how to write a great accomplishment statement, I thought I would illustrate an example for you.
 And then walk you through each part.
 Here it is via video:

-And here is a step by step written out:
+And here is a step-by-step written out:

 1. Action: There’s a great list of action verbs at Quint Careers.
 You can use a few of those or think up your own.
 But make sure that your leading words suggest movement, ownership and leadership.

 2. Relevant Topic: What does your target company care about?
 What do you know about the role this person will play?
 With a solid knowledge of your likely audience, you can focus on the right topics.

 3. Impact: You need a word here that clearly states what happened.
 In this case, something got reduced.
 And that is a good thing.
 Make sure the positive impact you had is clearly stated.